 Read more: Calm Your Expectations to a Rejuvenating Self-Acceptance: 4 Strategies to Make Sport a Manifestation of Self-Love

-I left the hospital in a week and we lost each other being a few years apart and busy with our lives.
-At that age it was a huge obstacle: I still played with dolls and she started to go out with boys.
+I left the hospital in a week and we lost each other, being a few years apart and busy with our lives.
+At that age it was a huge obstacle: I was 11 and still played with dolls and Natasha, being about 21, started to go out with boys.

-In my final year at university just before moving overseas I rented an apartment with my friend.
+In my last year at university, just before moving overseas, I rented an apartment with my friend.
 The kids next door were noisy little devils.
 On one occasion they were fighting in the little corridor we shared and ruined our shoe shelf.
-Their mom came out of the door just at the time when I was vainly trying to rescue my boots out of the younger boy’s hands when he was trying to kick his brother with one boot and to pull the other on his own poor head as a helmet)))
+Their mom came out of the door just at the time when I was vainly trying to rescue my boots out of the younger boy’s hands.
+He was trying to kick his brother with one boot and to pull the other on his own poor head as a helmet.

 I was so much taken up by the drama in front of me that I didn’t right away realize that a lady next door was dragging me out of the fighting boys’ way and into her apartment.
 I found myself in the kitchen, sitting at the table with the lucky boot in one hand and a cup of fragrant tea in the other.

 I was well rewarded for my pains with love and hospitality bestowed on me by my old friend Natasha.